jyrgenn/jpylib/README.md

 `lib/` directory; run `make` in the main directory to update the `README.md` with a table of contents.
 The package README in `package/` contains the "schmooze" example.
-The docstring of the `parse()` function contains a concise summary of the main features and usage of the module.
+The docstring of the `parse()` function contains a summary of the main features and usage of the module.

 The examples shown above can also be found in the `examples/` directory.